Related Pages:

 The following conditions qualify as debilitating medical conditions in New Jersey and enable a patient to apply for a medical marijuana card in the state.
 These conditions are:

-To register for a medical marijuana card in Nevada, the patient must be certified by a healthcare provider with which they have a bonafide relationship.
+To register for a medical marijuana card in New Jersey, the patient must be certified by a healthcare provider with which they have a bonafide relationship.
 This certification authorizes the patient to register to use medical marijuana in New Jersey.
-The healthcare provider can be a physician, physician's assistant, or an advanced practice nurse licensed to recommend controlled substances by the U.S. Drug Enforcement Agency.
+The healthcare provider can be a licensed physician, physician's assistant, or an advanced practice nurse but must be a registered healthcare provider in the New Jersey MCP.
 The healthcare provider initiates the application process and creates the patient's record and secure ID that they provide to the patient to complete the application.

 After receiving the certification, patients can register by submitting their application to the Department of Health or on the medical marijuana program portal.
 To complete their registration, patients will need to provide;